 Equitable Sharing funds must be reported on the SEFA.
 Those are funds received from the Department of Justice (ALN 16.922) or the Department of Treasury (see 4.14.5.180 [Column 3] for the guidance regarding coding when the ALN is not available).
 The Equitable Sharing funds are for payments to state and local law enforcement agencies that directly participate in an investigation or prosecution resulting in a federal forfeiture.

-Exceptions to the rule:

 EPA Clean Water State Revolving Fund (ALN 66.458).

 The EPA has stated in the Compliance Supplement (see IV.
-Other Information) that subrecipients receiving loans under this program (66.458) should only report project expenditures incurred (see note on timing of SEFA reporting below) because it considers it a subaward, not direct federal loan.
+Other Information) that subrecipients receiving loans under this program should only report project expenditures incurred (see note on timing of SEFA reporting below) because it considers it a subaward, not direct federal loan.
 For this program, the loan reporting requirements of 2 CFR sections 200.502(b) or (d) do not apply when calculating the amount of federal funds expended.
 In other words, loan balances are not reported.
 CAUTION: EPA further stated in the Compliance Supplement that to achieve consistency in meeting program requirements and eliminate the possibility of over-reporting information under the Federal Funding Accountability and Transparency Act (“FFATA” or “Transparency Act”), the State CWSRF program must use the same group of loans for purposes of meeting federal cross-cutting, single audit, procurement, and Transparency Act reporting requirements.
 EPA refers to this as “Equivalency”, which is an option states can use to streamline program implementation.
 The State awarding agency for CWSRF, WA Department of Ecology (DOE), makes the determination as to which awards it will use for equivalency purposes and tracks this internally.
 Only those awards deemed equivalent by DOE are reported on the SEFA, regardless of the funding source.
-Entities should consult with their awarding agency if they are unclear whether or not their award is an equivalency project or being reported as FFATA.
+Entities should consult with DOE if they are unclear whether or not their award is an equivalency project or being reported as FFATA.
 A HelpDesk request may be submitted with our Office for assistance.

 NOTE ON TIMING OF SEFA REPORTING: In consultation with the EPA, the subrecipient should not report the expenditures on its SEFA until the expenditures are incurred and it requests reimbursement from its awarding agency.
 This may result in prior period expenditures being reported on the SEFA.